A Tribute to Clark Griswold

 Off the shelf, these cars are pretty simple, there's a motor connected to a physical switch that changes the polarity, and a switch for the accelerator pedal.

-For our display to work, we need complete autonomous driving, so all existing electronic parts expect for the motor were removed and new custom components were programmed and fitted.
+For our display to work, we need complete autonomous driving.
+To achieve this, all existing electronic parts were stripped and custom components were programmed and fitted.
 In the true spirit of automation, we also need the car to reset its position and reverse back into the garage.
 To achieve this, we'll use a 3A DC motor driver to control the polarity.

 one of many microcontrollers used in this project